Impact of space-time curvature coupling on the vacuum energy induced by a magnetic topological defect in flat space-time of arbitrary dimension: Induced vacuum energy in higher-dimensional spaces

 In this section, we will again be interested in only a part of the induced vacuum energy (within the plane transverse to the tube) proportional to $(1/4-\xi)$.
-It can be shown, see Appendix A, that the corresponding energy can be written as
+It can be shown, see Appendix A, that the corresponding energy can be written as where $\mathcal{D}_\xi$ defines induced energy in $(2+1)$-dimensional space-time